Designated Area Migration Agreement (DAMA) Visa (Subclass 482 to Subclass 186)

 Designated Area Migration Agreement (DAMA Visa) (Subclass 482 to Subclass 186)

 A Designated Area Migration Agreement (DAMA) is a formal agreement between the Australian Government and a regional state or territory authority.
 DAMA permits employers in designated areas to sponsor skilled and semi-skilled overseas workers for positions they are unable to fill with local workers.
 It is custom-made to address current and growing labour market shortages and local terms and conditions of employment.

-Currently there are seven DAMA Agreements in place:
+Currently there are twelve DAMA Agreements in place: